fire-eggs/DarkThumbs/README.md

-The V1.4 release:
+The V1.5 release:
-- Adds AZW, AZW3 support as part of MOBI
+- Adds FB2 support
-- So far, testing shows it to be much more stable than prior versions: Explorer hasn't frozen yet.

-Download the installer from the [releases page](https://github.com/fire-eggs/DarkThumbs/releases/tag/V1.4.1).
+Download the installer from the [releases page](https://github.com/fire-eggs/DarkThumbs/releases/tag/V1.5).
 Also see the releases page for additional changes in earlier releases.

 # DarkThumbs
-Thumbnail preview support for various archive formats in File Explorer.
+Thumbnail preview support for ebooks and various archive formats in Windows File Explorer.

 ## Screenshot
 ![V1.3](Screenshot%20from%202021-08-29%2014-11-11.png)

 ## Supported formats
 - EPUB
+- FB2
 - Kindle (MOBI, AZW, AZW3)
 - CBZ
 - CBR